 What are the different types of WooCommerce login?

 By ‘WooCommerce login’, I’m talking about the process where customers log into your online store.
 It’s quite a vague term and there are several ways do to set it up.
 Which one you choose depends on how you want your store to work.

 - Public WooCommerce store with guest checkout - This is the most common WooCommerce setup.
 Anyone can browse your products and there is no hidden WooCommerce content.
 Customers can buy products as a guest without having to login, or they can optionally create an account during checkout.

 - Public WooCommerce store with mandatory user accounts - Lots of WooCommerce stores can be browsed by anyone, but customers must register or login to their account in order to purchase.

-- Protected product categories – Instead of (or as well as) individual customer accounts, you can password protect parts of a WooCommerce store or restrict them to specific users or user roles.
+- Customer portal with protected product categories - Instead of (or as well as) individual customer accounts, you can password protect parts of a WooCommerce store or restrict them to specific users or user roles.
 Anyone can buy from the public areas of your shop, while only customers with the right credentials can access your protected categories.
 Once a customer logs into your protected categories, they can view and buy the hidden products inside.

 - 100% private WooCommerce store - Some websites want to hide a whole WooCommerce store from public view so that customers must login or enter a password to access it.

 With nearly 2 million websites using WooCommerce according to the latest WooCommerce stats, there are plenty of people looking for all these login options.